THE MAN WHO HAS NO IMAGINATION HAS NO WINGS – Muhammad Ali

 RPHill: I can imagine your excitement to present your work.
 What’s involved in getting ready for this big runway event, what goes on behind the scenes [BTS]?

 MN: A whole lot of everything; to be perfectly honest.
 I start by editing and finalizing the looks to styling it with the hair, makeup and accessories that complement the collection.
-Then I search for the perfect sound tracks that bring emotion to the collection and after I edit the music to make sure the flow is entertaining.
-Once I have the vibe of the runway along with the final looks that will be shown, its then time to cast the models that will be the key to bring my vision to life.
+Then I search for the perfect soundtracks that bring emotion to the collection and after I edit the music to make sure the flow is entertaining.
+Once I have the vibe of the runway along with the final looks that will be shown, it is then time to cast the models that will be the key to bring my vision to life.
 This is my debut runway show and I’ve been dreaming of this moment for many years so all of these ingredients have to be planned and executed perfectly in order to honor my vision.

 There are also a lot of phone tag and group emails to keep everyone on the same page; at times it’s overwhelming but the more that’s being communicated, the better.
 Also, another key element for me to get ready for the big runway event is to have a social media plan to generate a buzz about my work.
 I’ve planned multiple photo shoots in advance so that I would have plenty of material to create that buzz to post the images or BTS footage on my social media platforms now that the big day is almost here.
 Something that goes hand-in-hand with social media is social networking.
 I think it’s really crucial to connect with the right people and have them be your collaborators, peers, or mentors.
 So many people are willing to help, you just have to ask.

 RPHill: As I talk to the EDGE network, the one commonality is to understand how to run a fashion business.
 Emerging designers learn that talent is not enough; you need to be business savvy.
 As a new fashion design graduate, what is the first order of business?